 If you have an HVAC system at home or in the office, then you should know about the different components that make it.
 It's natural to feel clueless about the working of these systems because not everyone knows all the technical aspects.

 However, most owners of an HVAC system tend to have a common question—what is the difference between a heater, a boiler, and a furnace?
 Let's throw some light on this subject here:

 As the name suggests, a heater of an HVAC system is essentially its heating unit.
-It serves the ultimate purpose of heating up a room.
-This device is placed in the attic, basement, or a machine room, from where the heated air can be circulated in the space through the air ducts of the HVAC system.
+It serves the ultimate purpose of heating a room.
+This device is placed in the attic, basement, or machine room, from where the heated air can be circulated in the space through the air ducts of the HVAC system.

 Modern-day HVAC systems have an energy combustion mechanism, which requires the aid of a furnace.
 Without a furnace, the heater of the HVAC system becomes inefficient in generating and distributing heat through the space.
-So, people mostly desire a combination of a heater and a furnace in an HVAC system.
+So, people mainly desire a combination of a heater and a furnace in an HVAC system.
 That's because such a combination can lead to optimal performance and energy efficiency.

 Unlike a heater or a furnace that distributes heat in a space, a boiler turns oil or natural gas to heat water.
-HVAC systems come with a hydronic heating system that is capable of distributing heated water across your space through pipework after boiling it into steam.
+HVAC systems come with a hydronic heating system capable of distributing heated water across your space through pipework after boiling it into steam.

 So, the main difference between a boiler and a furnace is that the former heats your space by circulating hot water, and the latter does so by circulating hot air.
 Boilers are closed-loop systems that efficiently heat a room without burning a hole in the pocket.

 Also, a furnace demands more maintenance; the most common reason for requesting a furnace repair is that the air filters have to be replaced a couple of times.
 However, a boiler would require less maintenance because they don't use ductworks that facilitate the accumulation of dust, dirt, and debris.